jravier/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ---
-title: "Codebook"
+title: "CodeBook"
 subtitle: "Getting and Cleaning Data Course Project"
 author: "jravier"
 date: "20/03/2020"
 output: html_document
 ---
-This code book describes first the source data.
+This codebook describes first the source data.
-Next, It explains why the result variables and data are presented this way.
+Next, It explains why the result data set is presented this way.
-It then describes the transformations steps that I performed to clean up the data.
+It then describes the transformations steps performed to clean up the data.
-And it finaly details the form of the result data.
+And it finaly details the form of the result data set.

 ## Source
 The source data for this project was collected from the accelerometers and Gyroscopes sensors inside a Samsung Galaxy S smartphone attached to the waist of testing persons while performing different activities.

 * The exact question(s) to which the analysis of this data is supposed to give answers is not verbalised in the information sources listed below (but may be given in the relevant scientific papers mentionned in them).
 Anyhow, we know from the experiment title that it has to do with **Human Activity Recognition**.
 * The initial data is available for download from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-* It contains a README.txt file describing the data set.
+* It contains a README.txt file and a codebook describing the data set.
 * A full description is also available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones